opendcs/opendcs/docs/source/start-routingspec.rst

 * Sample Message: Box for pasting or loading retrieved messages to test DECODING
 * Decoded Data: Output of DECODING with color syntax

-In addition to the parts highligted above, there are three other parts that the user may use:
+In addition to the parts highlighted above, there are three other parts that the user may use:

-* Sesnor Line Conversions: Table for specifying units of decoded message and any simple linear coefficient conversions
+* Sensor Line Conversions: Table for specifying units of decoded message and any simple linear coefficient conversions
 * Data order:  A drop down menu where Ascending or Descending can be selected (default is undefined)
-* Header Type:  A drop fown menu for selecting a header type such as a medium or source type (default is blank)
+* Header Type:  A drop down menu for selecting a header type such as a medium or source type (default is blank)

 In regards to using the sample message browser, note that messages can only be retrieved from an lrgs for which a connection has already been established.
-For USACE users, this means that messages can only be retireved while logged onto the server.
+For USACE users, this means that messages can only be retrieved while logged onto the server.

 To get started on writing DECODES statements, see :doc:`DECODES Guide<./start-decoding>`.
 DECODES statements use FORTRAN-like statements.
 Within a statement,